mvitale1989/helm-taiga/README.md

 `service.type` | Service type for the taiga service. | `ClusterIP` `service.port` | Service port for the taiga service. | `80`
-`ingress.enabled` | Whether to enable the ingress resource for the taiga service, or not. | `false` `ingress.annotations` | Annotations for the ingress resource, if enabled.
+`ingress.enabled` | Whether to enable the ingress resource for the taiga service, or not. | `false` `ingress.ingressClassName` | The name of the ingressClass to use to expose taiga.
+Is ignored if you're running kubernetes <1.18. | ``
+`ingress.annotations` | Annotations for the ingress resource, if enabled.
 Useful e.g. for configuring automatic certificate provisioning. | `{}`
 `ingress.hosts` | List of hostnames which will expose this taiga service. | `[ "chart-example.local" ]`
 `ingress.tls` | TLS configuration for the ingress object | `[]`